rebmaso/ros2_slambook_vo/README.md

 # ros_slambook_vo

 This is my adaptation of the visual odometry code in [the SlamBook](https://github.com/gaoxiang12/slambook2).
-I'm using it as a baseline to modify small things and add features, such as relocalization.
+I'm using it as a baseline to modify small things and add features, such as relocalization and ros2 support.

+Just add it to your ros2_ws and run `colcon build`

 ## Changelog